letscontrolit/ESPEasy/docs/source/Plugin/P092_DLbus.rst

 Introduction
 ------------

-The DL-Bus is used in control units e.g. sold by Technische Alternative (www.ta.co.at).
+The DL-Bus is used in control units e.g. sold by `Technische Alternative <http://www.ta.co.at/>`_.
 The DL-Bus serves as a bus line for various external sensors and modules.
 The DL-Bus is a bidirectional data line and only compatible with products of Technische Alternative.